4.4 Plasma Membrane

 What is the Plasma Membrane?

-The is a structure that forms a barrier between the inside the and the environment outside the cell.
+The plasma membrane is a structure that forms a barrier between the cytoplasm inside the cell and the environment outside the cell.
 Without the plasma membrane, there would be no cell.
 Although it is very thin and flexible, the plasma membrane protects and supports the cell by controlling everything that enters and leaves it.
 It allows only certain substances to pass through, while keeping others in or out.
 To understand how the plasma membrane controls what passes into or out of the cell, you need to know its basic structure.

 Phospholipid Bilayer